-After redistricting rancor, Republicans maintain hold on Yakima Valley legislative districts
+After redistricting rancor, GOP keeps hold on Yakima Valley districts

 That “reality” described by Contreras is one of the things that stuck out to Barreto, the voting rights analyst.
 He said the vote splits in these districts further illustrate that Latino candidates of choice won’t be elected.

 “If you’re in a voting system in which your candidate loses 65% to 35% every single time, then your vote is irrelevant,” he said.
-“It doesn’t matter if you vote because the other side is going to out vote you by a 2-to-1 margin.”
+“It doesn’t matter if you vote because the other side is going to outvote you by a 2-to-1 margin.”

 Voters also can’t elect a candidate of choice if there is no choice.
 The two candidates for House seats in District 15 were unopposed in the general election.
 Torres was unopposed until Keesling qualified as a write-in candidate during the primary.